You could stand to lower your car payments by refinancing with LendingClub.

 What to watch out for

-- Available in 25 states only.
-LendingClub has rolled out car refinancing to half the country for now with plans to expand very soon.
+- Not available in all states.
+LendingClub has rolled out car refinancing to 32 states and has plans to expand across the country.

 - Restrictions on vehicles you can refinance.
 Eligibility depends on brands, commercial vehicles and accident history.